The Governing Body

 My current work is with student teachers, which certainly keeps me on my toes- staying one step ahead with my reading and pedagogy!

-I am really looking forward to finding out more about life at St Peter and St Paul’s and supporting the school as Governor.
+I am looking forward to learning more about life at St Peter and St Paul’s and supporting the school as Governor.